SAP/luigi/docs/authorization-configuration.md

 - **scope** defines the permissions to request at login.
 - **redirect_uri** sets the URL to return to after login.
 The default application root is `/`.
 - **post_logout_redirect_uri** sets the URL to return after logout.
 The default URL is `/logout.html`.
-- **automaticSilentRenew** enables the renewal of the automatic token if it is supported by the server.
+- **automaticSilentRenew** enables the automatic silent renewal of the token if it is supported by the server.
 The default value is `false`.
+For this mechanism to work, browser must have third-party cookies support enabled.
+- **accessTokenExpiringNotificationTime** is the number of seconds before an access token is to expire and triggers silent token refresh.
+The default value is 60.
+- **thirdPartyCookiesScriptLocation** is the URL to the page containing third-party cookies support check.

 ## OAuth2 Implicit Grant configuration